halberthong/Computer-Network-Applications/adns/README.md

 1. adns.java
 2. org.xbill.dns_2.1.7.jar

-This program allows you to retrive DNS infomation.
+This program allows you to retrieve DNS information.

 use command: “make”
 to compile .java file to .class file